El Salvador to begin giving third dose of COVID-19 vaccine - NewsBreak

 El Salvador to begin giving third dose of COVID-19 vaccine

-SAN SALVADOR, Sept 24 (Reuters) - El Salvador will begin administering a third dose of COVID-19 vaccine to various groups including the elderly, healthworkers and people with underlying health conditions, President Nayib Bukele said on Friday.
+SAN SALVADOR (Reuters) - El Salvador will begin administering a third dose of COVID-19 vaccine to various groups including the elderly, healthworkers and people with underlying health conditions, President Nayib Bukele said on Friday.

 The Central American nation of roughly 6.4 million people has obtained some 12 million vaccines since February.